New research, old results: with the rise in delta variant cases many U.S. workers are concerned for their safety in the workplace.

 Three months ago, the American Staffing Association (ASA) polled more than 2,000 U.S. workers on how they felt about returning to their brick-and-mortar workplaces.

 Around 57% said they “worry they might catch COVID-19 from coworkers or fellow commuters on public transportation.”

 Working from home is now a “special privilege”

 Roughly 35% told ASA they’ve taken a liking to working from home and don’t want to return to the office.
 Nearly 2 in 3 replied to Eagle Hill they believed unvaccinated employees shouldn’t get “special allowances” to work from home.

 Find out: 5 Ways the Workplace is Changing

-According to the ASA survey, about 34% of workers surveyed said they aren’t yet vaccinated for COVID-19, so they don’t feel comfortable returning to the office.
+Back in May, about 34% told ASA they aren’t yet vaccinated for COVID-19, so they don’t feel comfortable returning to the office.

-Even as many workers are hesitant to return to work at the office, about one-quarter (23%) of those surveyed say they don’t see any barriers preventing them from going back to work in an office or other workplace setting.
+Twenty-three percent said they “don’t see any barriers preventing them from going back to work in an office or other workplace setting.”